tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   - Initial support planned for NEO, ETH, NEP5, and ERC20 tokens;
   - Cross-chain support planned for trading BTC, LTC, and RPX on NEX;
   - Consensus is achieved using cryptographically signed requests, publicly specified deterministic off-chain matching engine algorithm, public ledgers of transactions and reward for foul play.
 The trade method of the exchange smart contract will only accept orders signed by a private key held by the matching engine;
-  - The engine matches the orders and submits them to the respective block chain smart contract for execution.
+  - The engine matches the orders and submits them to the respective block chain smart contract for execution;
+  - A single invocation transaction on NEO can contain many smart contract calls; batch commit of matched orders in one on-chain transaction possible.

   ![NEX-matching-engine](./sources/NEX-matching-engine.png)
 - 0x ([[34]](https://0xproject.com/), [[35]](https://0xproject.com/pdfs/0x_white_paper.pdf))
   - An Ethereum ERC20 based smart contract token (ZRX)
-  - Provides an open source protocol to exchange ERC20 compliant tokens on the Ethereum block chain using off-chain matching engines in the form of dApps (*relayers*), facilitating transactions between *makers* and *takers*;
+  - Provides an open source protocol to exchange ERC20 compliant tokens on the Ethereum block chain using off-chain matching engines in the form of dApps (*Relayers*) that facilitate transactions between *Makers* and *Takers*;
-  - Off-chain order relay + on-chain settlement.
+  - Off-chain order relay + on-chain settlement;
+  - *Maker* chooses *Relayer*, specifies token exchange rate, expiration time, fees to satisfy *Relayer’s* fee schedule and signs order with private key;
+  - Consensus are governed with the publically available DEX smart contract; addresses, token balances, token exchange, fees, signatures, order status and final transfer.

   ![0xSequence](./sources/0xSequence.png)

 #### Strengths

+- Performance {*NEX*, *0x*}:
+  - Off-chain request/order;
+  - Off-chain matching.
+- NEX specific:
-- Flexibility:
+  - Batched on-chain commits;
-  - Cross-chain transfers {*NEX*};
+  - Cross-chain transfers;
-  - Support of national currencies {*NEX*};
+  - Support of national currencies;
-  - Smart contracts with reward to mitigate unfair exchange {*NEX*};
-  - Public JavaScript Object Notation (JSON) Application Programmers Interface (API) & web extension API for third-party applications to trade tokens {*NEX*}.
+  - Public JavaScript Object Notation (JSON) Application Programmers Interface (API) & web extension API for third-party applications to trade tokens;
-- Performance:
-  - Off-chain matching {*NEX*, *0x*};
-  - Batched on-chain commits {*NEX*, *0x*}.
-- Development environment: ***Elixir on top of Erlang*** to enable scalable, distributed, and fault-tolerant matching engine {*NEX*};
+  - Development environment: ***Elixir on top of Erlang*** to enable scalable, distributed, and fault-tolerant matching engine;
-- Cure53 full security audit on web extension, NEX tokens will be regulated as registered European securities {*NEX*}.
+  - Cure53 full security audit on web extension, NEX tokens will be regulated as registered European securities.
+- 0x specific:
+  - Open source protocol to enable creation of independent off-chain dApp matching engines (*Relayers*);
+  - Totally transparent matching of orders with no single point of control:
+    - Maker's order only enters a Relayer's order book if fee schedule is adhered to;
+    - exchange can only happen if a Taker is willing to accept.
+  - Consensus and settlement governed by the publically available DEX smart contract.

 #### Weaknesses

+- Still in development.
+- NEX specific:
-- A certain level of trust is required, similar to a traditional exchange {*NEX*}.
+  - A certain level of trust is required, similar to a traditional exchange;
-- Still in development {*NEX*};
+  - Closed liquidity pool.
+- 0x specific:
-- A trusted Token Registry will be required to verify ERC20 token addresses and exchange rates {*0x*}.
+  - A trusted Token Registry will be required to verify ERC20 token addresses and exchange rates;
+  - Front running transactions and transaction collisions possible, more development needed ([[37]](https://blog.0xproject.com/front-running-griefing-and-the-perils-of-virtual-settlement-part-1-8554ab283e97),  [[38]](https://blog.0xproject.com/front-running-griefing-and-the-perils-of-virtual-settlement-part-2-921b00109e21));
+  - Batch processing ability unknown.

 #### Opportunities for Tari